teundeclercq/BackendPortfolio/README.md

  * [Sonarqube service for code analysis](https://www.digitalocean.com/community/tutorials/how-to-ensure-code-quality-with-sonarqube-on-ubuntu-18-04)
  * [Tomcat server for deploying](https://www.digitalocean.com/community/tutorials/install-tomcat-9-ubuntu-1804)

-All the information i mostly found on DigitalOcean.
+All the information I mostly found on DigitalOcean.
 They have wonderful tutorials for explaining what everything does when you enter commands.
 The server I was working on was linux based.
 I had some experience working with linux but not a lot at this moment, so I learned a lot of new commands from doing these tutorials.

-### 🐋 Dockerfile & configuration
+### 🐋 Database configuration

 The code doesn't work at the moment because the codebase is connected to a database that doesn't exist anymore.
 That is why I created a dockerfile for a database.
 You can use this file and spin up a mysql server to connect to.